aws/eks-anywhere/docs/content/en/docs/reference/artifacts.md

     * Network
       * Assign network to vm
 * CloudStack only: See [CloudStack Permissions for CAPC](https://github.com/kubernetes-sigs/cluster-api-provider-cloudstack/blob/main/docs/book/src/topics/cloudstack-permissions.md) for required CloudStack user permissions.
+* AMI only: Packer will require prior authentication with your AWS account to launch EC2 instances for the AMI build.
+See [Authentication guide for Amazon EBS Packer builder](https://developer.hashicorp.com/packer/plugins/builders/amazon#authentication) for possible modes of authentication.
+We recommend that you run `image-builder` on a pre-existing Ubuntu EC2 instance and use an [IAM instance role with the required permissions](https://developer.hashicorp.com/packer/plugins/builders/amazon#iam-task-or-instance-role).

 ### Optional Proxy configuration
 You can use a proxy server to route outbound requests to the internet.
 To configure `image-builder` tool to use a proxy server, export these proxy environment variables: